Southgate Residential Parking Permits

 The Southgate Palo Alto Residential Preferential Parking (RPP) Program requires all residents to have a permit to park on the street for more than 2 hours between the hours of 8 AM and 5 PM, Monday through Friday.
 If you are a resident of the area, apply online to request a permit for your vehicles.
 (View Map)

 Southgate Residential Parking

 The Southgate Residential Preferential Parking (RPP) Program requires all residents to have a permit to park on the street for more than 2 hours between the hours of 8 AM and 5 PM, Monday through Friday.
-If you are a resident of the area and interested in a parking permit, contact the Office of Transportation by email at Transportation@CityofPaloAlto.org.
+If you are a resident of the area, contact the Office of Transportation by email at Transportation@CityofPaloAlto.org.